ansyblenetwork/aquietlife/_posts/2021-07-03-weekly-options-screen.md

 From my experience, it is much easier to trade stocks with weekly options.

-Even if it wasn't, it should be mostly harmless to have them available.
-There is also a level of liquidity and repute that comes with having a weekly options chain, although I am not sure how stocks are chosen to have weeklys.
+Even if it wasn't, there is still a level of liquidity and repute that comes with having a weekly options chain, although I am not sure how stocks are chosen to have weeklys.
 For instance, a lot of IPOs that are far from making it to the SP500 immediately earn weeklys.
 At the time of writing, there are 519 stocks with weekly options chains; they would form a nice liquid index with a decent mix of both value and growth.

 There are also some theoretical reasons for why it is better to trade short-term options, which I may discuss in a future post.